 Are worsted yarns better quality then woolen?

 Well, they are more expensive because of the extra processing, and finer quality.
-But, simply having a worsted yarn does not mean you have a higher quality fabric.
+But, simply having a worsted yarn does not mean you have a higher quality eco wool fabric.

 For example.
 Tweed specifically requires woolen yarns.
 If you tried to use worsted yarns the fabric would come out terrible.